 You may be required to return later in the day to participate in a group dance audition.
 Appropriate dance clothing and footwear must be worn.

-Physical warm-up related activities incorporating some movement.
+Physical warm-up and related activities incorporating some movement and/or dance.

 Spoken voice warm-up